phanng0605/PytorchTransformer/README.md

 4. Positional Embedding - this takes into account the position of each token, making this structure surpasses normal LSTMs or RNNs.

+<b>In case you want to try to implement this on your local computer</b>

 To clone this repository, run the following command:

 ```